JamesMcFall/WatchTowerDB-CI-Logging/README.md

 WatchTowerDB-CI-Logging
 =======================

 WatchTowerDB is the Database driven version of [WatchTower Logging](https://github.com/JamesMcFall/WatchTower-CI-Logging).
-It is even simpler to set up and more useful as you can query the database to find information about errors.
+It is even simpler to set up and more useful as errors are logged in the database and categorised by "streams" which are explained below.

-WatchTowerDB is a CodeIgniter library for writing errors to the database in **streams** (which are a way of seperating the errors, not unlike individual files i.e. "login-attempts" or "catastrophic-planet-destroying-errors").
+WatchTowerDB is a CodeIgniter library for writing errors to the database in **streams** (not unlike individual files i.e. "login-attempts" or "catastrophic-planet-destroying-errors") which make logging large amounts of data possible while still being practical to search though.
-There is an option of notifying a list of different people for different streams.

-Most applications I work on have some very distinct areas of functionality that require logging on their own.
-I wanted to make this as simple as possible.
-When you use the php code to start logging to a new stream, WatchTowerDB will create the stream in the database automatically.

-Too many applications I come across have very limited logging implemented and it can make diagnosing issues very difficult.
-Hopefully by making logging easy, it will happen more often.
+As some log entries require immediate action there is the ability to notify someone of a particular type of error (i.e. in a specific stream) is possible.
+This is very useful if different people need to be notified of issues in different parts of an application.

 ## Installation
 ### The Library